Warm-starting outer approximation for parameterized convex MINLP: Warm-starting algorithm

 As a baseline for comparison we use the common initialization of solving the continuous relaxation of \eqref{eq:p_lambda}.
 This method uses no prior knowledge and is therefore not a warm-starting technique.
 The initialization is specified in Subsection \ref{sec:relaxation}.

 Three initialization rules are presented for warm-starting.
 The first rule is simply that we warm-start with the optimal solution from the last value of $\lambda$.
-We consider this as the obvious way of warm-starting an algorithm and therefore do not consider this as a new concept in the literature.
-The second and third rule uses properties of the OA algorithm and have not been presented, as far as we are aware, in the literature before.
+We consider this the obvious way of warm-starting an algorithm and, therefore, do not regard this as a new concept in relation to existing literature.
+The second and third rules use properties of the OA algorithm and, as far as we are aware, have not been presented in the literature before.
 We call the rules cut-tightening and point-based.
-The cut-tightening rule focuses on updating the cuts with the new parameter value without changing the point of linearization.
+The cut-tightening rule focuses on updating the cuts with the new parameter value without changing the points of linearization.
 The point-based rule focuses on updating the points of linearization.
 The rules are presented in more detail in Subsection \ref{sec:rule0}, \ref{sec:rule1} and \ref{sec:rule2}.